truecode112/score-vision/README.md

 The video input stage begins with miners receiving video streams.
 Each frame undergoes processing for object detection and tracking, resulting in standardised outputs generated in real-time.

-The validation stage follows, where validators efficiently verify miners' outputs through selective frame analysis.
-VLM-based accuracy assessment ensures quality whilst maintaining a real-time feedback loop for network integrity.
+The validation stage follows, where validators verify miners’ outputs through filtered frame selection and hybrid scoring.
+Keypoints are assessed globally for stability and plausibility, while object detections undergo semantic verification, ensuring real-time, quality-aware feedback for network integrity.

 Network management is overseen by Subnet Owner who maintain system health.
 They oversee the dynamic adjustment of incentives based on performance and optimise system parameters for maximum efficiency.